Skip to content

 The drawing review test

 Before releasing a drawing, point to each GD&T callout and ask: “If this feature is at the limit of this tolerance, does the part still assemble and function?”
 If yes, the tolerance is correct.
-If you are not sure, loosen it — you can always tighten later.
+If you are not sure, loosen it first.
+You can always tighten later.
 If the answer is “it doesn’t matter either way,” remove the callout entirely and use the block tolerance.
 For a deeper look at DFM strategies, see our DFM guidelines.

 Common Questions